matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-3.md

   - mash
 categories:
   - Health
-description: A data-driven deep dive into the science and numbers behind a year-long transformation.
+description: A deep dive into the science behind a year-long transformation.
 tags:
   - Fitness
   - Weight Loss